 Drew joined the staff of First Presbyterian Church in February of 2014.
 An Army brat, he was born in Heidelberg, Germany and grew up all over the country before settling down in Huntsville, Alabama in high school.
-Drew is a graduate of Auburn University (B.S) and Southeastern Baptist Theological Seminary (M.Div.).
+Drew is a graduate of Auburn University (B.S.) and Southeastern Baptist Theological Seminary (M.Div.).
 Prior to moving to the Coast, he served as a Navy chaplain for five years, stationed in Japan and the Seattle, Washington area.
-Drew oversees all adult discipleship ministries, community groups, and pastoral care.
+Drew works with adult discipleship ministries, community groups, and pastoral care.
 His interests include sushi, strong coffee, cycling, and Auburn football.
 He and his bride, Janel, have three children.